Statement of Core Beliefs

-Problems of the present are prevented from continuing into the future by correcting the teaching of a world and church lost in darkness.
+Problems of the present are prevented from continuing into the future by correcting the teaching of a world and people lost in darkness.

-Without good, correct teaching, the world and church will walk endlessly in the same errors of the past and present.
+Without good, correct teaching, the world and God's people will walk endlessly in the same errors of the past and present.

 - To correct bad teaching with good, so that false versions of God's kingdom and righteousness